ETCE-LAB/InsectPassport-Dashboard/README.md

 3) npm install                # Installs all dependencies necessary
 #### Troubleshooting
 - - If npm install fails, it may be due to an outdated or missing version of Node.js or npm
-  - Make sure you have the latest LTS version of Node.js and npm installed.
+  - Make sure you have the latest LTS version of Node.js and npm installed
   - You can download it here https://nodejs.org
-  - After installing or updating, run again 1c
+  - After installing or updating, run step 3 again
 4) npm start    # Starts the development server (usually at http://localhost:3000)

 for deployment to gh pages: